The Ancient Americas: migrations, contacts and Atlantis

 Continental and oceanic crust is constantly rising or falling.
 Large parts of the present continents have been periodically under water over the course of geologic time; some 90% of all the sedimentary rocks composing them were laid down under the sea.
 There is also extensive and mounting evidence that large areas of the oceans were dry land at different times in the past.
 The Pacific Ocean appears to have formed mainly from the late Jurassic to the Miocene, the Atlantic Ocean from the Late Cretaceous to the end of the Eocene, and the Indian Ocean during the Paleocene and Eocene (see Geological timescale for the corresponding ‘scientific’ and theosophical dates).
 This corresponds closely to the theosophical teachings on the submergence of Lemuria in the Late Mesozoic and early Cenozoic, and the submergence of Atlantis in the first half of the Cenozoic.1

 Fig. 9.1 This plate-tectonic map shows how the world supposedly looked in the Late Cretaceous (90 million years ago).
 It gives a rough indication of the areas of the present continents that were then covered by shallow seas.
-A fatal flaw is that it shows the Atlantic continents closer together, as it is based on the obsolete notions of moving ‘plates’ and continental drift.2 Click here to see a similar map for 80 million years ago, when even larger areas of the Americas were under water.
+A fatal flaw is that it shows the Atlantic continents closer together, as it is based on the obsolete notions of moving ‘plates’ and continental drift.2

 In its broadest sense, ‘Atlantis’ refers in theosophy to all the landmasses that existed during the era of the fourth, Atlantean humanity (or root-race) – which was at its height in the early Tertiary.
 In a narrower sense, ‘Atlantis’ refers to the continental system centred in what is now the Atlantic Ocean during the Atlantean period.
 Atlantis was already beginning to sink in the early Tertiary, and most of it had sunk by the end of the Miocene.